 - Hiding under-cabinet lighting wires incurs extra expenses, and it is time-consuming.
-But it reduces obstructions in the kitchen and increases the good looks of the kitchen as
+But it reduces obstructions in the kitchen and increases the good looks of the kitchen as well.

 This can affect how hard the fixing job can get because some wires are large in width.
 Such wires might not fit some of the spaces they created for hiding it.
 So, more work has to go into it to get the job done.

-- The Type of Under-Cabinet Lighting Wire Hiding Method
+The Type of Hiding Method in Use

 Pros and Cons of Hiding Under-Cabinet Lighting Wires